jgnewman/maplescript/README.md

 function_to_call(arg1, arg2)
 ```

 It's just a list wrapped in parentheses where the first list item is a function to call and each subsequent item is an argument to pass in.
+In the world of Lisps, we call these "s-expressions".

 Even math is done this way!